Overview

 Home to some of the UK’s most advanced satellite design and manufacturing capabilities, Space South Central benefits from the presence of Surrey Satellite Technology Ltd (SSTL) – a global pioneer in small satellite innovation with more than 70 successful missions – in Guildford and Airbus Defence and Space in Portsmouth.

-A satellite orbits Earth with a view of city lights and the sun rising on the horizon in space.
+A satellite orbits above Earth with the sun rising over the horizon in space.

 02